khalign/flickrapp/README.md

 # flickrapp

 app to test Flick API

-expo tabs template used to speed up the process axios used for https reuests recoil used as a minimal state management to get the job done
+expo tabs template used to speed up the process axios used for https requests recoil used as a minimal state management to get the job done

 You need yarn and expo-cli installed globally to run the project